Cathedral High School (Indianapolis): Academics

-The school offers several levels of academics, including Advanced Placement (one of only 14 schools in the state of Indiana) and Dual Credit courses.
+The school offers several levels of academics, including Advanced Placement and Dual Credit courses.
+Cathedral currently offers 32 dual credit courses and a wide variety of dual placement courses through Indiana University, Ivy Tech, and Marian University.
 Cathedral was honored as a Blue Ribbon School four times, in 1988, 2004, 2016, and 2022.
 Cathedral was the only high school, public or private, in the state of Indiana to receive a Blue Ribbon designation in 2016.
 No other high school in the state has received the Blue Ribbon award more times.